 But you know what?
 Things still go wrong.

 Projects don't always go as planned and sometimes things slip through the cracks.
-It's essentials to do the work to prevent these kinds of setbacks, but also to avoid falling apart when trouble comes knocking.
+It's essential to do the work to prevent these kinds of setbacks, but also to avoid falling apart when trouble comes knocking.

 Good Intentions Gone Rogue